* This page is for Consumers *

-Family caregivers play a key role in caring for chronically ill older people (see Family and Friends).
+Family caregivers play a key role in caring for chronically ill older people ( Care Providers: Family and Friends).
 Although neighbors and friends may help, about 80% of help in the home (physical, emotional, social, and economic) is provided by family caregivers.
 Family caregivers can often delay or even prevent the need for care in residential care facilities.

 The amount and type of care provided by family members depend on economic resources, family structure, quality of relationships, and other demands on the family members' time and energy.
 Some family caregivers provide minimal assistance (for example, periodically checking in) while others provide full-time, complex care.
 Sometimes care is needed for a short time, as when a person is recovering from surgery.
 Often, care is needed for months or years.
 On average, family members spend about 4 hours a day in caregiving activities.